The Prisoner of Zenda (1937 film): Plot

 In June 1897, English gentleman Rudolf Rassendyll (Colman) takes a fishing vacation in a small country somewhere between Vienna and Bucharest (unnamed in the film; Ruritania in the novel).
 He is puzzled by the odd reactions of the natives to him.
 Rassendyll discovers why when he meets Colonel Zapt and Captain Fritz von Tarlenheim.
 Zapt introduces him to the soon-to-be-crowned king, Rudolph V (Colman again), a distant relative who looks just like him (except for the Englishman's beard).
-This was possibly due to acquaintance between the king’s great-great-great-grandfather and Rassendyll’s great-great-great-grandmother.
+This is due to the relationship between the king's great-great-great-grandfather and Rassendyll's great-great-great-grandmother.
 The king, astounded and amused by the close resemblance, takes a great liking to the Englishman.

 They celebrate their acquaintance by drinking late into the night.
 Rudolph is particularly delighted with the bottle of wine sent to him by his half-brother, Duke Michael, so much so that he drinks it all himself.
 The next morning brings a disastrous discovery: the wine was drugged.
-Rudolph cannot be awakened, and if he cannot attend his coronation that day, Michael will try to usurp the throne.
-Michael is bitterly jealous that he, though older than Rudolph, is not the heir to the throne because his mother was not of royal blood (which had made her unacceptable with court circles).
+Rudolph cannot be awakened, and if he cannot attend his coronation that day, Michael will likely try to usurp the throne.
+Michael is bitterly jealous that he, though older than Rudolph, is not the heir to the throne because his mother was not of royal blood.
 Zapt convinces a reluctant Rassendyll to impersonate Rudolf for the ceremony.

 With the coronation accomplished, Rassendyll returns to resume his real identity, only to find the king has been abducted by Rupert of Hentzau, Michael's chief henchman.
-Rassendyll is forced to continue the impersonation while Zapt searches for Rudolph; however, Michael cannot denounce the masquerade without incriminating himself or even allow Rudolph to be killed while Rassendyll carries on the deception.
+Rassendyll is forced to continue the impersonation while Zapt searches for Rudolph; however, Michael cannot denounce the masquerade without incriminating himself or even have Rudolph killed while Rassendyll sits on the throne.